airpair/authoring-guide/post.md

 ### 3.4 Formatting

 Posts should appear professionally formatted.
-You can tell by the length of this guide, we pay a lot of attenion to detail, including visual aspects.
+You can tell by the length of this guide, we pay a lot of attention to detail, including visual aspects.
 Sticking to pure markdown and avoiding hybrid html and inline css where possible is the easiest way to keep things clean.

 **Tip 1** Author in the AirPair Editor from the get go.
-Live rending feedback will help you think about formatting and see things as you write.
+Live rendering will help you think about formatting and see things as you write.
 - - -
 **Tip 2** The AirPair Editor rendering panel is debounced according to how long your post is.
-At the start it refeshes almost instantly and slows as you go to stop your browser hanging.
+At the start it refreshes almost instantly and updates less frequently as you go to stop your browser from hanging.
 To make the rendering panel refresh at will focus on the panel by clicking on it.
 - - -
 **Tip 3** Become a markdown master
 <sup>Master Markdown in an hour with the [Darling Fireball Guide](http://daringfireball.net/projects/markdown/basics)</sup> and explore
 elements like images, ordered / unordered lists, code blocks, blockquotes, **bold** / *italic* font, horizontal rules and line breaks to create 'white space'.
-Long blocks of text can be visually hard to digestable and cause readers to give up and bounce.
+Long blocks of text can be visually hard to digestible and cause readers to give up and bounce.

 ### 3.5 Language

-Refrain from coarse language and questionable socio-cultural statements, including sexist and racist remarks.
+Refrain from using coarse language and questionable socio-cultural statements, including sexist and racist remarks.

 Check spelling and grammar.
 As a guide there should be no more than